steveya/steveya.github.io/_posts/2024-06-12-malaria-detection-1.md

 X_train_blur_normalized = gaussian_blur(X_train_hsv)
 ```

 These preprocessing steps together can potentially enhance the features that distinguish parasitized from uninfected cells and reduce image noise.
-Below are the preprocessed images before normalization.

 ## Next Step
 In the next part of this series, we will dive into building and training our deep-learning models for Malaria detection.
 Stay tuned!